Overview of using trade marks overseas

 Australia is a ‘first to use’ country, so that the first person to use a trade mark in Australia can claim ownership of a trade mark arising from that first use, and use this to defeat an application filed later.
 This applies even if the level of use is very low.

 The majority of overseas countries operate on a ‘first to file’ principle, where prior use of a trade mark in that country cannot defeat an application filed by another person.
 Different countries have different requirements; in some, sufficient prior use to acquire a significant reputation may be a basis to oppose a later filed application, but in other countries a mark has to be ‘famous’ or very well known.

 Australian trade mark owners who have goods manufactured overseas should consider seeking protection in the country of manufacture, particularly if it is a first to file country.
-This A document that sets out what a person wants to happen to their money and other property after they die. avoid a third A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. registering the mark and then preventing the continued application of the mark to the manufactured goods in that country.
+This will avoid a third party registering the mark and then preventing the continued application of the mark to the manufactured goods in that country.

 The Paris Convention

 Australia is a signatory of the Paris Convention.